 Present Day – Here to Stay

-Although roller skating would probably never be as popular as it was back in the 1960s-1980s, many people still enjoy skating during their free time.
+Although roller skating would probably never be as popular as it was back in the 1960s-1980s, many people still enjoy skating during their free time either for fun or for the many great health benefits of roller skating.
 Furthermore, as “retro fashion” has slowly made a comeback in today’s world, skates are up there with mom jeans, chunky sneakers, and bike shorts.
+Plus, who doesn’t love all of those great roller skating quotes on social media?

 Regardless of the reason, we know one thing for sure: roller skating is here to stay, and many (including me!) couldn’t be happier.